paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-So, once we've got the Bitcoin address back, along with the Bitcoin public key, we'll just print it to standard output as well.<br />
+So, once we've got the Bitcoin address back, we'll just print it to standard output, along with the Private and Public key.<br />

 ---

+# [fit] Bitcoin Address :white_check_mark:

 ```elixir
 defmodule BitcoinAddress.Python do